-If the motherboard is set to the default JumperFreeTM mode, (see Section 3, Hardware Setup: #1 JEN) then this field allows you to configure the external frequency of your CPU.
-The BIOS default is [User Define] and allows you to change the CPU Frequency field with BIOS.
-If [Standard] is selected, the CPU (external) Frequency will be fixed at 100MHz.
+When the motherboard is set to JumperFreeTM mode, this field allows you to configure the external frequency of your CPU.
+Select [User Define] if you want to make changes to the CPU Frequency field.
+When [Standard] is selected, CPU (external) Frequency will be fixed at 100MHz.
 Configuration options: [Standard] [User Define]